-Appendix B. Windows operating system limitations
+Windows operating system limitations

 This appendix contains information about how to operate the storage management software in a Windows 2000, or Windows Server 2003 environment.

-For the most recent Storage Manager readme files for your operating system, see the following Web site:
+For the most up-to-date information, always check the most recent DS4000 Storage Manager readme file for Windows 2000 or Windows Server 2003.